mtldev-dotcom/NEW-nicky-portfolio-v1/README.md

 npm run dev
 ```

 Visit `http://localhost:3000` to iterate on the site.
+The app will automatically redirect to `/en` (default locale).

 ### Production Build & Preview